 Cash in banks earn interest at prevailing bank deposit rates and are immediately available for use in the current operations.
-Cash equivalents are short-term time deposits made for varying periods up to three (3) months or less and earn interest at the respective prevailing time deposit rates.
+Cash equivalents are made up of short-term investments for varying periods up to three (3) months or less and earn interest at the respective prevailing short-term investment rates.